nickrobison/nickrobison-www/tmpl/blog/2014-01-27-happy-2nd-birthday.md

 Happy Birthday _nickrobison.com _(yesterday)!
-Yes, despite my best efforts, we're still around, albeit, barely.
-It's been a quiet year around here, with only a little traffic, and even fewer posts, but I guess that's ok.
-For comparison, can see last year's summary post [here][1].
+Yes, despite my best efforts, we&#8217;re still around, albeit, barely.
+It&#8217;s been a quiet year around here, with only a little traffic, and even fewer posts, but I guess that&#8217;s ok.
+For comparison, can see last year&#8217;s summary post [here][1].

 Without further ado, I present you 2013, in stats.

 * 13 posts (about half of last year).
 * 11 comments.
-* 1,203 visits (a little less then last year at 3.29 visits/day, which isn't bad considered I had half the new content).
+* 1,203 visits (a little less then last year at 3.29 visits/day, which isn&#8217;t bad considered I had half the new content).
 * 836 unique visitors (much more then the year before, so the audience is growing).
 * 3,354 page loads.
 * 2.79 pages per visit.